Vikash84/DTPcourse2019/README.md

 The results can be found in the directory kallistoOutput_CEFNDV_1 chosen as in the above command.
 The file abundance.tsv contains all read counts and TPMs for the sample.

+To extract just the counts for differential expression analysis, you can use commands like

+> cut -f 1,4 kallistoOutput_CEFNDV_1/abundance.tsv | sed '1d' > CEFNDV_1.kallisto.counts.txt

 ----------------------

 # Alignment of short reads with GEM: